Roth IRA Contribution Amounts and Deadlines

 Roth IRA Withdrawals

 You can withdraw money from your Roth IRA at any time.
 Whether or not your distribution is taxable depends on a few factors.
 See our distribution section for details.
 You are not required to withdraw money unless you inherited your Roth IRA.

 - The annual custodial fee is waived if your account balance is $10,000 or more.

 - The annual custodial fee for a Sit Roth IRA is $15 if your account balance is less than $10,000.
 We will notify you in November and you may pay the fee then or, if unpaid, we will deduct the fee in mid-December for your convenience.

 - If your account balance is less than $10,000 when you close your IRA, the fee will be deducted from your check.

-- Your Roth IRA contributions are reported on Form 5498 (“IRA Contribution Information”), which is mailed to you in May.
+- Your Roth IRA contributions are reported on Form 5498 (“IRA Contribution Information”).

 - Your Roth IRA redemptions are reported on Form 1099-R (“Distributions from IRAs”), which is mailed to you in January.